TiwiFlix/tiwiflix-docs/src/pages/updates/index.md

 ---

-Stay informed about the latest updates to the TIWIFLIX.
-Discover new features, enhancements, and improvements that contribute to a dynamic and evolving platform.
-Details coming soon.
+Stay informed about the latest updates to the TiwiFlix.
+Users can subscribe to newsletters to stay informed about the new features, enhancements, and improvements that contribute to a dynamic and evolving platform.

 ### New Features and Enhancements